sudorandom/kmcd.dev/content/posts/2026/hidden-cost-of-google-protobuf-value/index.md

 With the wire and processing numbers in hand, we can look at the mechanical reasons behind the overhead.

 1. **Go Runtime Allocations:** Because Go is statically typed, representing a polymorphic JSON-like tree requires nesting interfaces and pointers.
 Deserializing a dynamic `Value` payload requires Go's runtime to allocate a unique `*structpb.Value` pointer for every single map key, list item, and value in the tree.
-Every node in the tree is represented as a separate protobuf message (`Value`, `Struct`, or `ListValue`), requiring recursive traversal during serialization and deserialization.
+Every node in the tree is represented as a separate Protobuf message (`Value`, `Struct`, or `ListValue`), requiring recursive traversal during serialization and deserialization.
 On a large payload, this creates over 9,000 individual heap allocations, putting immense pressure on Go's garbage collector and memory allocator.
 Furthermore, `structpb` relies heavily on interface boxing.
 Pushing values through these abstraction layers prevents the compiler from applying the aggressive optimizations it normally uses for generated static structs.
 2. **Cache Locality and Memory Layout:** At the systems level, statically generated Protobuf messages compile to flat, cache-friendly Go structs representing contiguous (or near-contiguous) memory blocks.
 In contrast, `structpb.Value` constructs a highly fragmented graph of heap-allocated objects connected by pointers.
 Traversing this tree-shaped structure causes frequent pointer chasing, which hurts cache locality, increases L1/L2 cache misses, and hinders branch prediction.
+Because the pointer graph fragments memory, the CPU prefetcher cannot effectively predict the next memory address, leading to those cache misses.

+## Are You Actually Solving a Dynamic Data Problem?

+In practice, many `google.protobuf.Value` fields are not truly dynamic.
+They are often legacy JSON blobs carried forward during API migrations.
+Before reaching for `Value`, ask whether the payload has a finite, documented structure.
+If it does, a normal Protobuf message is usually the better long-term design.
+A dynamic field is often a temporary migration artifact rather than a genuine domain requirement.
+If the field's shape is stable enough to document, it is usually stable enough to model as a statically typed Protobuf message.

 ## High-Performance Alternatives

-Importantly, this does not mean runtime protobuf parsing itself is inherently slow.
+Importantly, this does not mean runtime Protobuf parsing itself is inherently slow.
 Rather, the real bottleneck is schema-less, JSON-style polymorphism layered onto Protobuf through `Struct` and `Value`.

 If your system requires runtime schema flexibility, avoid `google.protobuf.Struct` for high-throughput paths and leverage these specific optimizations depending on your runtime requirements: